RIDICS/Loading-Visualization/README.md

 ## Color configuration

-Colors of individual types of elements can be configured in `src/main.scss` on the top.
+Colors of individual types of elements can be configured in `src/colors.scss`.
 There are multiple variables which define individual parts of an element.
 After making changes, the `.scss` file has to be **recompiled**.
 If there is `yarn` installed, the command `yarn gulp` can be used in the commandline in the main directory to compile it.